This is my detailed review of the AMD-powered Acer Swift Go 14 series.

 Graphics are handled by the integrated AMD Radeon 780M chip, which is a capable performer for its niche.
 Note that the Ryzen 5 configuration comes with Radeon 760M graphics, which is only about half the performance of the 780M.

 Our configuration also comes with 16GB of LPDDR5-6400 memory.
-8 GB and suposedly 32 GB configurations are also available for some models.
+8 GB and supposedly 32 GB configurations are also available for some models.

-For storage, Acer opted for a fast PCIe gen4 SK Hynis SSD drive here, faster than normally offered in these sort of devices.
+For storage, Acer opted for a fast PCIe gen4 SK Hynix SSD drive here, faster than normally offered in these sort of devices.
+As pointed to me in the comments, there are two SSD slots on this laptop, one clearly visible and another one hidden underneath the white ribbon cable net to the fans.

 The SSD and the Wifi chip are the only upgradeable components.
 To get inside you need to remove the back panel, which is held in place by a couple of Torx screws.
 Everything is packed up nicely inside, but there’s some unused space towards the front of the laptop, and you’ll also notice how Acer place the SSD on this laptop.
 Most other portable designs stack the SSD over the motherboard, allowing that space at the bottom for a bigger battery.
 Instead, Acer go a different route and only include a rather smaller 54 Wh battery as a result.